-CONVENTION COORDINATOR: Convention dates, conreports, and passing out flyers at various sci-fi and fantasy conventions is the purpose of this bureau.
+CONVENTION COORDINATOR: Convention dates, con-reports, and passing out flyers at various sci-fi and fantasy conventions is the purpose of this bureau.

 GAMING: The Games Bureau supports N3F games players.
 Board games, role-playing games (RPGs), miniatures, diplomatic games, live-action roleplaying (LARP) are included in this group.
 Our largest service is to publish lists of forthcoming game conventions.
 The BuHead also publishes and edits a non-N3F gaming fanzine, Strategist (monthly since 1973), which covers all sorts of gaming news.
-For info on Strategist and its support club, visit http://www.gametableonline.com and click on the SGS icon.
+For info on Strategist and its support club, visit http://

+SGS icon.